 Note: If you have not installed certain encoders, make sure to remove ‘–enable-encoder_name‘ from the above ‘./configure‘ command so the installation is done without any problem.

 There are many encoders that you can install, but fur the purpose of this article I am not going to install all of them, but you can install them using the following official guides.

-In this first part we updated our readers with the latest news according to the FFmpeg multimedia framework and showed them how to install it in their Linux machines.
+In this first part, we updated our readers with the latest news according to the FFmpeg multimedia framework and showed them how to install it on their Linux machines.
 The next part will be totally about learning how to use the amazing tools inside this leading multimedia framework.

-Update: The Part 2 of this FFmpeg series is published, which shows some useful ffmpeg command-line usage to perform various audio, video and image conversion procedures: 15 Useful ‘FFmpeg’ Commands for Video, Audio and Image Conversion in Linux.
+Update: Part 2 of this FFmpeg series is published, which shows some useful ffmpeg command-line usage to perform various audio, video, and image conversion procedures: 15 Useful ‘FFmpeg’ Commands for Video, Audio and Image Conversion in Linux.